Kaushik-Puttaswamy/Flight-Booking-Airflow-CI-CD/README.md

  2. GitHub Actions automatically deploy resources to the respective environment.

  3. Trigger the DAG manually via the Airflow UI to process the data.

+## Sample Data

+Input: flight_booking.csv

+Output: BigQuery tables for transformed data and insights:

+ •	transformed_flight_data_{env}

+ •	route_insights_{env}

+ •	origin_insights_{env}

+## Conclusion

+This project demonstrates a robust and scalable approach to managing and processing flight booking data using Airflow and GCP services.
+By automating the deployment process with CI/CD pipelines and leveraging PySpark for data transformation, the workflow ensures efficiency and accuracy across development and production environments.

+## Future Work

+•	Real-Time Processing: Enhance the pipeline to handle streaming data for near real-time insights.

+ •	Data Quality Checks: Integrate automated validation to ensure data integrity before processing.

+ •	Advanced Analytics: Incorporate machine learning models for predictive insights such as demand forecasting and pricing trends.

+ •	Monitoring and Alerts: Implement detailed monitoring and alerting for task failures and performance issues.

+ •	Multi-Region Deployment: Scale the pipeline to support multi-region data processing for global availability.